Krymancer/rinha-2025-01-zig/.github/instructions/zig.instructions.md

 - Utilize the select statement to wait for multiple channel operations simultaneously, facilitating non-blocking communication patterns.
 - For low-level threading control, use primitives such as std.Thread, std.Mutex, std.Semaphore, and std.WaitGroup.
 - Avoid data races and ensure thread safety by correctly applying synchronization mechanisms like mutex.lock() and defer mutex.unlock(), or semaphore.wait() and semaphore.post().

+## Comments
+- Do not commend unless absolutety necessary, redundant comments are not acceptable